4:011 Cash Handling

 disbursement fund or directly by Student Account Services.

 Departments wishing to receipt money must complete a Cash Handling Authorization form.
 The

 requester may have to provide more detailed procedures, depending on the volume of

 funds and complexity of operations.
 Under no circumstances should a department accept

-funds without approval from the Bursar.
-Fees to be collected by departments must be
+funds without approval from Student Account Services.
+Fees to be collected by departments

 there are three methods of receipting funds remitted to the University.
 The first